Scan Science and Technology

 Biliary Tract Hemorrhage; Hepatectomy

-Kendou Kiyosawa – 2nd expert on this subject based on the ideXlab platform
+Kendou Kiyosawa – One of the best experts on this subject based on the ideXlab platform.

 A case of transcatheter arterial embolisation effective for Biliary Tract Hemorrhage with retroperitoneal perforation caused by endoscopic proceduresGastroenterological Endoscopy, 2005Co-Authors: Hisanobu Saegusa, Yasuhide Ochi, Taiji Akamatsu, Hideaki Hamano, Mari Takayama, Kenichi Komatsu, Kendou KiyosawaAbstract: